mikee47/HardwareSPI/README.rst

 The ESP8266 has limited I/O and the most useful way to expand it is using serial devices.
 There are several types available:

 I2C
    Can be fast-ish but more limited than SPI, however slave devices generally cheaper, more widely available and simpler to interface as they only require 2 pins.
-There does not appear to be actual hardware support though, so very inefficient.
+   The ESP8266 does have hardware support however, so requires a bit-banging solution.
+Inefficient.

 I2S
-   Designed for audio devices.
-Apparently the FIFO size is 1Kbyte.
+   Designed for streaming audio devices but has other uses.
+See :component-esp8266:`driver`.

 RS232
    Tied in with RS485, Modbus, DMX512, etc. Well-supported with asynchronous driver.